ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 <h2 id="configuration">Configuration</h2>

 <h3 id="configure-ios">Configure Your iOS Development Environment</h3>
-- Make sure your Xcode version is at least 7.0
+- Make sure your Xcode version is at least 8.0

 - In Xcode, open HelloCordova.xcworkspace from [your-app-name]/platforms/ios/HelloCordova

-- Change the minimum iOS deployment target to at least 7.0, which is required for using Swift
+- Change the minimum iOS deployment target to at least 8.0.
   - Optionally, in your Cordova app you can modify your config.xml:
     - Open your config.xml file and look for the section:
       - `<platform name="ios">`
     - Add the following:
-      - `<preference name="deployment-target" value="7.0" />`
+      - `<preference name="deployment-target" value="8.0" />`

 - Configuring your project in Xcode:
 <ol>